Ficool

 "Why?
 Why me?
 Why is this happening to me?
 My parents didn't deserve to die before I got to really know them.
 My brother was a good man; he didn't do those things they said he did.
 Amelia was a kind soul; she didn't deserve to be a Kraegan lunch."

 His head was spinning, and he started slapping his head in frustration.
-All he could see were images of everyone laughing at him and the bodies of his loved ones.
-His eyes were red from the tears and anger in his heart.
+All he could see were images of everyone laughing at him and the bodies of his loved ones being eaten by Kraegans.
+His eyes were red from the tears, bloodshot, and hate burning in his heart.

 "Burn…..burn...burn them all.
 I wish they all burn!
 I want to get them, hurt them, break them, rip them apart.
 I want to slaughter them all!"

 He tried to think of anything to calm his nerves or distract him.
 The thing that calmed him down echoed in his head, a faint voice, gentle and soft.
-The voice grew clearer as he concentrated on it with everything he had in mind.
+The voice grew clearer as he concentrated on it with everything he had.

 The voice he heard was Amelia's.
 She sang that to him when he was angry or scared when he was a kid.
 She made it up on the spot, but it stuck with him when he needed to suppress himself.